The Stellar decomposition: A compact representation for simplicial complexes and beyond: Concluding remarks

 In terms of storage size, Stellar trees compare quite favorably with state-of-the-art topological data structures.
 They are consistently half the size of their \iastar\ data structure counterparts~\cite{Canino2011IA} and one to two orders of magnitude smaller than their Simplex tree counterparts~\cite{Boissonnat2014simplex}.
 This is especially notable for high dimensional Vietoris-Rips complexes, a target application for the Simplex tree, for which Stellar trees have very low overhead.
-While Stellar trees support a much broader class of complexes, they have similar storage requirements as the SOT data structure~\cite{Gurung2009SOT,Gurung2010SOT}, which only supports static pseudo-manifold triangle and tetrahedral complexes.
+While Stellar trees support a much broader class of complexes, they have similar storage requirements as the dimension-specific SOT data structure~\cite{Gurung2009SOT,Gurung2010SOT}, which supports only static pseudo-manifold triangle and tetrahedral complexes.
 In future work, it would be interesting to compare the Stellar tree against top-based extensions of the Simplex tree, such as the $MST$ and the $SAL$~\cite{Boissonnat2017}, if public-domain implementations become available.

 Despite the simplicity of their leaf block representation, Stellar trees provide a great deal of flexibility to customize the structure and layout of their \emph{expanded} topological data structures to meet the needs of a given application.
 Such data structures are typically constructed by composing several local topological incidence and adjacency relations.
-We described efficient algorithms for reconstructing these relations within the subcomplex indexed by the leaf blocks of a Stellar tree and demonstrated the advantages of this approach compared to a similar algorithm on the \iastar data structure.
-As a proxy for more complicated mesh processing algorithms, we also described how Stellar trees can be used as an intermediary representation to generate existing state of the art data structures like the half-edge and \iastar\ data structure and demonstrated the advantages of this representation in terms of storage requirements and compute times, especially for machines with limited resources.
-To this extent, some preliminary studies~\cite{Weiss2013primaldual,Fellegara2014Efficient} have shown that the Stellar tree can be efficiently and effectively used in shape analysis applications, namely segmentations of 2D and 3D scalar fields, encoded simplicial complexes.
-We are currently working on an application of the Stellar tree to homology-preserving simplification of high-dimensional simplicial complexes.
+We described efficient algorithms for reconstructing these relations within the subcomplex indexed by the leaf blocks of a Stellar tree and demonstrated the advantages of this approach compared to similar algorithms on the \iastar\ and Simplex tree data structures.
+Stellar trees can also be used as an intermediary representation to generate topological data structures in a memory-constrained environment.
+For example, we used Stellar trees to generate \iastar\ and Simplex tree representations for several of our larger complexes in Section~\ref{sec:storage} (as we discuss in the Appendix \ref{sec_app:stellar_build_structures}).
+We also provided an overview of several mesh processing applications, ranging from mesh validation, to topology and shape preserving simplification and morphological analysis that have benefited from the Stellar trees representation.